RamiAwar/ramiawar.github.io/_drafts/2019-12-25-dsp-sampling.md

 {% include image.html file="DSP_sampling/1hz,5hz@4hz.png" description="Sampled 1 Hz and 5 Hz sine waves at 4 Hz (blue squares), Continuous 1 Hz and 5 Hz sine waves (red and green accordingly)" %}

+Now there exists a mathematically proven condition that allows for perfect reconstruction of the signals from samples, and that is to sample at twice the highest frequency in the signal.
+So to be able to fully reconstruct the true 1 Hz sine wave for example, we should sample at a frequency larger than 2 Hz.
+More formally, "If a function $$ x(t) $$ contains no frequencies higher than $$B$$ hertz, it is completely determined by giving its ordinates at a series of points spaced $$\frac{1}{2B}$$ seconds apart."
+This is called the Nyquist-Shannon sampling theorem, and to look understand the proof we must first cover frequency domain transformations.
+I'll try to do that in a future post.